sekruse/pyro/README.md

 ## Installation

+*If you don't want to build Pyro yourself, have a look at existing [releases](https://github.com/sekruse/pyro/releases).*

 Before installing Pyro, you will need to build and install (via `mvn install`) some of its dependencies.

 Required: